Remote training ROI scorecard: when SOPs beat repeated explanations

 A realistic ownership plan usually moves from shadowing to reviewed execution to spot checks.

-Early low-risk outputs can often be sample-reviewed instead of fully reworked.
+Early safe finished work can often be sample-reviewed instead of fully reworked.

 What the scorecard measures

 Remote training ROI is not only the cost of a course or platform.
 It is the avoided cost of repeated explanations, avoidable rework, and manager uncertainty.
-The scorecard should track time to first useful output, error rate, repeated questions, turnaround time, and SOP improvements.
+The scorecard should track time to first useful finished work, error rate, repeated questions, turnaround time, and SOP improvements.

 The first month should be narrow.
-One workflow cluster gives the assistant enough repetition to improve and gives the manager enough samples to coach without rewriting everything.
+One work process cluster gives the assistant enough repetition to improve and gives the manager enough samples to coach without rewriting everything.

 How to apply it